Policy: Operating Purchases for Non-Personnel & Non-Grant Goods and Services

-Office supplies must be purchased through Corporate Express online service.
-The College has negotiated very beneficial prices with Corporate Express.
+Office supplies must be purchased through Office Depot online service.
+The College has negotiated very beneficial prices with Office Depot.
 Additionally, using one vendor allows for greater volume discounts and for less paperwork.
-The Business Office can supply a Corporate Express catalog (the discounted prices are not reflected in the catalog, but may be obtained online) and a notebook on using the online service.
-A purchase order is not needed when using Corporate Express, as all purchases are forwarded to the Controller for budget approval prior to being finalized.
-Any purchases of office supplies made from other vendors will require justification by either documenting a lower price was received or that the items were not available from Corporate Express.
-Using a vendor other than Corporate Express will require the use of a purchase order.
+A purchase order is not needed when using Office Depot, as all purchases are forwarded to the Assistant Controller for budget approval prior to being finalized.
+Any purchases of office supplies made from other vendors will require justification by either documenting a lower price was received or that the items were not available from Office Depot.
+Using a vendor other than Office Depot will require the use of a purchase order.

 Federal Express Shipments

-When sending a shipment via Federal Express, you must include the account code that you want to charge for the shipment on the line marked Internal Account Code.
+When sending a shipment via Federal Express, the account code charge for the shipment must be included on the line marked Internal Account Code.
 Failure to supply this code more than one time will lead to the shipment NOT being reimbursed.